wyeworks/blog/source/_posts/2010-09-23-creating-your-own-generators-on-rails-2-3.markdown

 First thing you should know, is that all Rails generators are derived from a class called “Rails::Generator::Base.”
 But, if we derive our generator class from NamedBase instead of Base, then we’ll get the ability to take a name parameter from the script/generate command line.
 With that in mind, you can start writing the generator *skeleton*:

-{% codeblock %}class WidgetGenerator < Rails::Generator::NamedBase
+{% codeblock lang:ruby %}class WidgetGenerator < Rails::Generator::NamedBase
   def manifest
     record do |m|
       # Do something